scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2010-01-05-have-you-ever-gotten-to-class-on-the-first-day-of-the-term-and-started-teaching.md

-## Have you ever gotten to class on the first day of the term and started teaching…
+## Have you ever gotten to class on the first day of the term and started teaching...

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2010/01/have-you-ever-gotten-to-class-on-the-first-day-of-the-term-and-started-teaching
  * Tuesday, January 05, 2010